Do I have to be a music major to be in the Wildcat Marching Band or Wind Symphony?

 For the Wildcat Marching Band, students should prepare a chromatic scale to show range, and a short excerpt or etude/solo.
 You will also be asked to sight-read.
 Most students who have played in their high school band find that they have the skills needed to make the Wildcat Marching Band.

 Can I be in the UK Basketball Pep Band?

 You must be in the marching band to be in the pep band.
 There is no separate audition for basketball band.
 More information about the UK Pep Band can be found here.

 Is there a marching band camp?

 Yes.
 Our band camp is called Early Week, and is held the week before classes begin.
 Students living in the dorms will be able to move in during this time.
-The extra costs of early move-in, as well as all meals for the week are paid for by the UK Band.
+The extra costs of early move-in, as well as all meals for the week are paid for by the University of Kentucky Bands.